Mehmood-Deshmukh/MIT_WPU-RenAIssance-Learnsphere/README.md

 # Overview
-Welcome to the repository.
-This project was built during 48-hour hackathon organized by MIT-WPU.
-This project is essentially a assignment submission portal for students and teachers.
+Welcome to the LearnSpheres Repository!.
+This project was built during 48-hour hackathon organized by CSI MIT-WPU In collaboration with WorqHat.
+This project aims to streamline the process of submission and evaluation of assignments.
 The project tries to enhance the prouductivity of teachers and students by using AI to :
-1. Grade the assignments
+1. Grade the assignments based on the professor's marking scheme
 2. Provide the areas of improvement / feedback
-3. Provides the score based on the metriecs provided by the teacher
+3. Provide the score based on the metriecs provided by the teacher
 4. Suggest resources to improve the areas of improvement

 ## Tech Stack